-Commenting on figures published today by the CSO for overseas visitors to Ireland for January to March 2018, Niall Gibbons, CEO of Tourism Ireland, said: “Today’s figures from the CSO confirm that overseas visitor numbers increased by almost +7% in the first quarter of 2018, around 124,500 additional overseas arrivals when compared with January-March 2017.
+Commenting on figures published today by the CSO for overseas arrivals to Ireland for January and February 2019, Niall Gibbons, CEO of Tourism Ireland, said:

 Notes To Editors

 - Tourism Ireland is the organisation responsible for promoting the island of Ireland overseas as a leading holiday destination.

 - Tourism is the island of Ireland’s largest indigenous industry; responsible for in excess of 4% of GNP in the Republic of Ireland and employing around 325,000 people across the island.